abissier/Generator-README/READMEsample.md

 <a name="usage">
 <h3>Usage Infromation</h3>

-An app that allows you to get a recipe in object format from an URL.
+An app that allows you to get a recipe in object format from a URL.

 <a name="license">
 <h3>License</h3>

-By contributing, you agree that your contributions will be licensed under its  MIT License

 <a name="contributing">
 <h3>Contributing</h3>